Zara Phillips Crashes Spectacularly Out of Badminton

 Her first horse Ardfield Magic Star was unnerved by the spectators during the dressage phase.
 Zara lost her ordinary cool when she yelled at some paparazzi that “this was a competition, not a #$^% social event.”
 In fairness to Zara, her horse reared on her as a camera clicked near his ear while they were going into the starting gate, but older royal followers were reminded of the time that her mother Princess Anne once told reporters to ‘naff off’ during a horse trial.

 But Toytown tried to rear also during the dressage phase when Zara attempted to back him up, so dressage wasn’t a good day for either of her horses.

 The cross-country phase looked more promising.
 However, Ardfield Magic Star pulled up lame and Toytown had a frightening collision against a very solid obstacle.
 Luckily neither Toytown nor Zara were hurt, but given Toytown’s injury last year that kept her from the Olympics, Zara quite wisely pulled both horses out of the competition and waited for another day to show.
 Luckily Zara didn’t have the problem of young Aaron Millar who had to suffer a small dog chasing him and his horse across the course.
 Badminton is a favorite event for dog owners to bring their pets but when the dogs get loose, it can have severe consequences for the rider, horse, and dog.
 Despite Zara’s poor showing, the Brits did well, with Oliver Townsend winning on the last ride of the showjumping competition on Sunday.

-Tagged Horses, Sport, Zara Phillips.
+Tagged Equestrian, Horses, Sport, Zara Tindall.